-A displaced business is eligible to choose a fixed payment if the grantee determines that:
+A displaced business is eligible to choose a fixed payment if the subrecipient determines that:

-- The business either (a) discontinues operations, or (b) it relocates but is likely to incur a substantial loss of its existing patronage (The URA presumes this unless there is a preponderance of evidence to the contrary.); and - The business is not part of a commercial enterprise having more than three other entities which are not being displaced by the grantee, and which are under the same ownership and engaged in the same or similar business activities; and - ✓ The business contributed materially to the income of the displaced person; and - The business operation at the displacement property is not solely for the rental of that real property to another property management company. - Actual moving expenses provide for reimbursement of limited reestablishment expenses. - There are differences between coverage for residential and non-residential displaces.
+- The business either (a) discontinues operations, or (b) it relocates but is likely to incur a substantial loss of its existing patronage (The URA presumes this unless there is a preponderance of evidence to the contrary.); and - The business is not part of a commercial enterprise having more than three other entities which are not being displaced by the subrecipient, and which are under the same ownership and engaged in the same or similar business activities; and - ✓ The business contributed materially to the income of the displaced person; and - The business operation at the displacement property is not solely for the rental of that real property to another property management company. - Actual moving expenses provide for reimbursement of limited reestablishment expenses. - There are differences between coverage for residential and non-residential displaces. - ✓ A 90-day Notice to Move may be issued without a referral to a comparable site. - Businesses are entitled to temporary moving expenses; however, displaced businesses are not eligible for 104(d) assistance.